microsoft/pxt-microbit/docs/courses/csintro/making/project.md

 Some photos of sample micro:pets below!

-## Ideas for Mods

-* Find a way to make part of the animal move.
-* Give your animal a natural habitat.
-* Create a way to carry your animal.
-* Create an animal that reacts when you pet it or move it (find a way to detect when the micro:bit is moved or when its position changes in a certain way.)

 ## Reflection
 * Describe a difficult point in the process of designing the micro:pet, and explain how you resolved it.